nhannguyen95/algorithms/notes/system-design/designing-data-intensive-application/Chapter 1: Reliable, Scalable, and Maintainable Applications.md

 - Its performance is good enough for the required use case, under the expected load and data volume.
 - The system prevents any unauthorized access and abuse.
 => Continuing to work correctly, even when things go wrong.

+It is impossible to reduce the probability of a fault to zero; therefore it is usually best to design fault-tolerance mechanisms that prevent faults from causing failures.